 Overview

 Autopilot is a set of features to allow for automatic operator-friendly management of Nomad servers.
 It includes automated upgrades, monitoring the state of the Raft cluster, and stable server introduction.
-This allows the Nomad upgrade process to be significantly simplified.
+This allows the Nomad upgrade process to be simplified.

 Prerequisites

 We recommend you to have a build pipeline with Packer to create golden images, deploy the machines with Terraform, and a configuration management tool such as Ansible to perform any OS level operations after the VM provisioning.
-The pipeline will help you deploy Nomad VMs with the new Nomad version and/or to do any changes to the OS or Nomad configuration.
-See the Using Terraform to Configure Nomad section for more details and recommendations on the deployment process.

 Example pipeline